Premier League Inspires

 Premier League Inspires Challenge

-Funding also supports youth social action through the annual Premier League Inspires Challenge.
+Funding from the Premier League and Premier League Charitable Fund's partners also supports youth social action through the annual Premier League Inspires Challenge.

 The Challenge helps young people to learn about some of the challenges facing their football club and community, exploring ways to overcome these issues.

-For Season 2022/23, participants have developed environmental sustainability social action Protect the Planet projects.
+During Season 2022/23, participants developed environmental sustainability Protect the Planet social action projects.

 Through Premier League Inspires, the Premier League and professional football clubs will: